 Australian election campaigns can be difficult for minor parties.
-The fight is as much against inertia and irrelevance as anything else.
+The fight is as much against inertia and irrelevance as against the other parties.
 Journalists travel the country on two duelling campaign buses, polling results are translated into binary scorecards, and debate invitations are restricted to Labor and Liberal leaders.
 As a media spectacle, there’s only room for two protagonists.
-Minor parties are forced to seek exposure in whatever way they can.

-For the Australian Greens, this fight for attention comes at a crucial moment in the party’s history, after three years of electoral stagnation and uncharacteristic organisational schism.
-Apart from in Queensland, where the Greens elected their first state member in 2017, the last three years have offered a trail of disappointment.
-In Victoria and Tasmania, the party’s two strongest states, the party has gone backwards in recent elections (alarmingly, its Tasmanian vote dropped by more than a quarter).
-In New South Wales, the state party managed to hold on to most of its vote, but lost two defecting Legislative Council members in the process.
+For the Australian Greens, the fight for attention comes at a crucial moment, after three years of electoral stagnation and uncharacteristic organisational schism.
+Apart from Queensland, where the Greens elected their first state member in 2017, the last three years have offered a trail of disappointment.
+In Victoria and Tasmania, its two strongest states, the party has gone backwards in recent elections (alarmingly, its Tasmanian vote dropped by more than a quarter).
+In New South Wales, the state party managed to hold on to most of its vote but lost two defecting Legislative Council members in the process.
 (The branch was also the focus of a Four Corners episode that revealed the kind of internal bitterness usually reserved for third-term Labor governments.)
 Perhaps most crushing was its loss in Batman, a by-election campaign dragged down by unforgivable internal leaking, which placed a formidable Labor member in one of its strongest federal target seats.

 If the Australian Greens find themselves in an uncertain position, the same can be said of the movement more broadly.
 The international network to which it belongs, the Global Greens, once claimed to be the world’s fastest-growing “political family,” but the story is now more mixed.
 Some Greens parties are ascendant, challenging and even surpassing their established competition, while others are struggling to stand still.
 The former include organisations like the German Greens, who after years of bipartisan “grand coalition” governments now consistently poll higher than the Social Democrats, a remarkable leap in the history of German democracy.
 The latter are the Green parties in Sweden and New Zealand, which have held ministerial positions in national governments only to then see their popularity drop significantly.